israelpina004/final_project_empirekillers/README.md

 ### "How can I check if this works?"

-Run our program with a specific word or phrase and run "echo "(same word or phrase)" | sha512sum".
+Run our program with a specific word or phrase and run "echo "(same word or phrase)" | sha(bits)sum".
+Replace (bits) with 224, 256, 384, or 512 depending on which SHA version you used with our program.
 The two outputs should be the same.

 ### "How does it work?"